-The Competence Management System, which is approved by the Department for Environment, Food & Rural Affairs (Defra) and the Environment Agency, in Wales by the Welsh Government the Environment Agency and Natural Resources Wales, in Northern Ireland by Department of Agriculture, Environment and Rural Affairs (DAERA) and in Scotland by the Scottish Environment Protection Agency (SEPA) is based on the principles of ISO9001 and 14001.
+The Competence Management System, which is approved by the Department for Environment, Food & Rural Affairs (Defra) and the Environment Agency, in Wales by the Welsh Government the Environment Agency and Natural Resources Wales, in Northern Ireland by Department of Agriculture, Environment and Rural Affairs (DAERA) and in Scotland by the Scottish Environment Protection Agency (SEPA) is based on the principles a Management System e.g. ISO14001, ISO9001.

 What is it for?

 The Competence Management System:

-- Condition of a waste management licence requires operators to demonstrate technical competence
+- A condition of an environmental permit or waste management licence requires operators to demonstrate technical competence

 - The Competence Management System provides a solution to comply with this condition